ani171/Semiconductor_Packaging_Ansys/README.md

         - Strong mechanical and electrical joint <br/>
         - Final bump height and diameter are defined <br/>
   - Flipping the chip
-  - Die is placed on the substrate (Substarte already has bond pad, and flux is applied on the pads)
+  - Die is placed on the substrate (Substrate already has a bond pad, and flux is applied on the pads)
-  - To attach the solder balls, heat and pressure is applied - Thermocompression
+  - To attach the solder balls, heat and pressure are applied - Thermocompression
   - Solder Reflow
   - Flux cleansing - Using solvent spray
   - Underfill dispensing - Epoxy material filled between die and substrate to reduce thermo-mechanical stress and improve joint reliability